-Personal Data must be processed in line with your rights as a Data Protection Officer.
-In the EU, Data Subjects generally have the rights listed below.
-However, these are subject to certain exceptions and variations in different EU member states.
-If in doubt, please contact the Data Protection Officer Officer.
+Personal Data must be processed in line with your rights as a Data Subject.
+In Europe, Data Subjects generally have the rights listed below.
+However, these are subject to certain exceptions and variations in different EU, EEA member states, and the UK.
+If in doubt, please contact the Data Protection Officer.

 Data Subjects can:

-Your exercise of these rights is subject to certain exemptions under EU or local law, such as exemptions to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).
+Your exercise of these rights is subject to certain exemptions under EU or UK law or under local law in the member states of the EU/EEA, such as exemptions to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).
 If you exercise any of these rights, we will check your entitlement and will aim to respond within a month.